Geotab/sdk-java-samples/README.md

 An example that obtains the logs for a given vehicle between a range of dates.

+### Get Count

+An example that obtains the count of entities.
+Enter the entity name (e.g. User, Zone, Device, etc) to get the count-of result.

 ### Text Message

 An example that sends text messages to and from a GO device.